HOME

 CDM Smith: In February 2013, NTEC Services Pty Ltd changed its name to GW-SW Pty Ltd. On 19 February 2013, the consulting business operated by NTEC became part of CDM Smith.
 CDM Smith acquired the right to use the business name "NTEC Environmental Technology" and employed eight of NTEC's staff.
 NTEC's links with CDM Smith date to the late 1970s.
 At that time, NTEC's founder was a student in Cambridge MA, and was introduced to a small team of water engineers at CDM.
 CDM Smith continues to use modelling software known as DYNSYSTEM which evolved in parallel with AQUIFEM-1 and AQUIFEM-N. "GW-SW" contined to resell commercial modelling software on behalf of software developers based in Australia, North America and Europe.
 In July 2017, Dr Townley left CDM Smith.
 All other former NTEC employees have also left CDM Smith; some have key roles in the mining industry (Rio Tinto Iron Ore and FMG) and consulting (GHD).

 GW-SW: Since July 2017, "GW-SW" has continued to offer consulting services, focused mainly on high-level expert review of groundwater modelling for impact assessment of proposed mining projects and projects related to development of coal seam gas.
 With more than 40 years of experience in this field, and as an author of the Australian Groundwater Modelling Guidelines (2012), Dr Townley is recognised internationally as an expert in groundwater modelling, in groundwater - surface interaction and in model calibration and uncertainty analysis.
 He has experience working on more than 200 projects, of which more than half are in the mining sector.
 "GW-SW" no longer resells or supports commercial software developed by others.
-Our current ability to provide services offshore is based on the establishment of a skilful balanced team in Nanjing and a wide network of potential collaborators.

 If you have any questions about our capabilities and services, please contact us.

-Copyright © 2022 by GW-SW
+Copyright © 2025 by GW-SW